Salvador de Madariaga

-Salvador de Madariaga y Rojo (23 July 1886 – 14 December 1978) was an "eminent liberal" Spanish diplomat, writer, historian, and pacifist, nominated for the Nobel Prize in Literature and the Nobel Peace Prize and awarded the Charlemagne Prize in 1973.
+Salvador de Madariaga y Rojo (23 July 1886 – 14 December 1978) was a Spanish "eminent liberal", diplomat, writer, historian and pacifist who was nominated for the Nobel Prize in Literature and the Nobel Peace Prize and awarded the Charlemagne Prize in 1973.

-Background
+Early life

-Salvador de Madariaga y Rojo was born on July 23, 1886, in A Coruña, Galicia, Kingdom of Spain.
+Salvador de Madariaga y Rojo was born on 23 July 1886 in A Coruña, Galicia, Kingdom of Spain.
 He graduated with a degree in engineering in Paris, France.

 Career

 Madariaga returned to Spain and became an engineer for the Northern Spanish Railway Company.
-At that time, he first came into contact with "Generación del 14" intellectuals.
+He then came into contact with Generación del 14 intellectuals.

 In 1916, he abandoned that for work in London as a journalist for The Times newspaper.
 Meanwhile, he began publishing his first essays.
 In 1921, he became a press member of the Secretariat of the League of Nations and chief of the Disarmament Section in 1922.
 In 1928, he was appointed Professor of Spanish at Oxford University for three years during which he wrote a book on nation psychology, Englishmen, Frenchmen, Spaniards.

-In 1931, the first Spanish Republic appointed Madariaga as Spanish ambassador to the United States and a permanent delegate to the League of Nations; he kept the latter post for five years.
-Chairing the Council of the League of Nations in January 1932, he condemned Japanese aggression in Manchuria in such vehement terms that he was nicknamed "Don Quijote de la Manchuria".
+In 1931, the Second Spanish Republic appointed Madariaga as Spanish ambassador to the United States and a permanent delegate to the League of Nations; he kept the latter post for five years.
+Chairing the Council of the League of Nations in January 1932, he condemned Japan's aggression in Manchuria in such vehement terms that he was nicknamed "Don Quijote de la Manchuria".
 From 1932 to 1934, he served as ambassador to France.
 In 1933, he was elected to the National Congress and served as both Minister for Education and Minister for Justice.

-In July 1936, as a classical liberal he went into exile in England to escape the Spanish Civil War.
-There, he became a vocal opponent of and organised resistance to the Nationalists and the Spanish State of Francisco Franco.
+In July 1936, as a classical liberal, he went into exile in England to escape the Spanish Civil War.
+There, he became a vocal opponent of and organised resistance to the Nationalists and to Francisco Franco's Spanish State.

 In 1947, he was one of the principal authors of the Oxford Manifesto on liberalism.
 He participated in the Hague Congress in 1948 as president of the Cultural Commission and he was one of the co-founders in 1949 of the College of Europe.

-In his writing career he wrote books and essays about Don Quixote, Christopher Columbus, Shakespeare's Hamlet, and the history of Latin America.
-He militated in favour of a united and integrated Europe.
-He wrote in French and German, Spanish, Galician (his mother tongue) and English.
+In his writing career, he wrote books and essays about Don Quixote, Christopher Columbus, William Shakespeare's Hamlet, and the history of Latin America.
+He strongly supported a united and integrated Europe.
+He wrote in French, German, Spanish, Galician (his mother tongue) and English.

-In 1973, he won the Karlspreis for his contributions to the European idea and European peace.
-In 1976, he returned to Spain after Franco's death, and became a member of the Spanish Royal Academy.
+In 1973, he won the Charlemagne Prize for his contributions to the European idea and to European peace.
+In 1976, after Franco's death, Madariaga returned to Spain and became a member of the Spanish Royal Academy.